jessizanelato/angular-readinglist/README.md

-Just an exercise from Code School
+Just an exercise from Code School.

+Do you wanna watch the tutorial?
+Here: https://www.codeschool.com/screencasts/build-an-angularjs-app